denismaster/antauri-old/CONTRIBUTING.md

 Footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.

 ```
-fix(release): fix critical bug on a production server
+fix(release): Fixed critical bug on a production server

 Fix #10500
 ```